Chile: Alto Maipo-02/Cajon del Maipo

 CAO concluded its compliance appraisal in May 2018 and decided that an investigation was warranted about the issues raised in the Alto Maipo-02 complaint.
 The appraisal noted that CAO has generally not initiated compliance investigations in response to individual employment-related disputes.
 In this case, however, IFC project documentation indicates concerns regarding other allegations of sexual harassment, at the level of the company and contractors, in addition to those brought by the complainant.
 CAO has identified questions as to IFC’s application of requirements that the “client will take measures to prevent and address harassment, intimidation, and/or exploitation, especially in regard to women” (PS2, para.
 15).
 Given the issues raised by the complainant, CAO also has questions as to the application of PS2 requirements regarding the handling of worker grievances (para.
 20).

-The case was merged with the Alto Maipo-01 complaint about the purpose of the compliance investigation.
-CAO published the Terms of Reference for this investigation in August 2018.
+The case was merged with the Alto Maipo-01 complaint at the start of the compliance investigation.

-CAO is monitoring the effective implementation of the actions set out in IFC’s Management Action Plan, based on CAO Policy.
+CAO continues to monitor the effective implementation of the actions set out in IFC’s Management Action Plan, based on CAO Policy.